 One of the best tactics to build authentic relationships with your customers are online webinars.
 They help you build credibility, authority, and best of all – show your audience that your business aims to help them, not just sell to them.

-The success of your webinar marking efforts will often be directly connected to the number of users who registered for your event.
+The success of your webinar marketing efforts will often be directly connected to the number of users who registered for your event.
 To make sure you attract the largest possible audience, you’ll want to use all the different marketing channels and tactics available, including paid advertising and email marketing.

 Emails are particularly useful when organizing webinars, because you can send them automatically to anyone that may be interested in attending your presentation.
 Whether you’re running a weekly education webinar, or a monthly meet-up to discuss more advanced topics, automated webinar invitations will be your friend.